Death and the Compass: Plot summary

 Lönnrot is a famous detective in an unnamed city that may or may not be Buenos Aires.
 When a rabbi is killed in his hotel room on the third of December, Lönnrot is assigned to the case.
-Based on a cryptic message left on the rabbi's typewriter—"The first letter of the name has been uttered"—the detective determines that the murder was not accidental.
-He connects this with the Tetragrammaton, the unspeakable four-letter name of God, and with his criminal nemesis Red Scharlach.
+There is a cryptic message left on the rabbi's typewriter: "The first letter of the name has been uttered".
+The detective connects this cryptic message with the Tetragrammaton, the unspeakable four-letter name of God, and with his criminal nemesis Red Scharlach.

 Exactly one month later, on the third of January, a second murder takes place with the message "The second letter of the name has been uttered" left at the crime site.
 Predictably, the same thing happens on the third of February, with the message reading "The last letter of the name has been uttered."

 However, Lönnrot isn't convinced that the spree is at an end, as the Tetragrammaton contains four letters—two of them being the same letter repeated.
-Furthermore, he surmises that the murders may actually have taken place on the fourth of December, January, and February, respectively, since a new day begins at sunset within the Jewish calendar (the murders were all committed at night).
-He predicts that the next month will see one final killing.
+Furthermore, he surmises the murders may actually have taken place on the fourth of December, January, and February, respectively, since a new day begins at sunset within the Jewish calendar (the murders were all committed at night).
+He predicts the next month will see one final killing.